distribworks/dkron/README.md

 This will start etcd and some Dcron instances that will form a cluster.

-Now you can view the web panel at: http://localhost:8080
+Now you can view the web panel at: http://localhost:8081

-To add jobs to the system read the API docs.
+To add jobs to the system read the API docs or take a look to the `job.json` file.

 ## Documentation